-Jerusalem is not the Capital of Israel nor are Zionists Real Jews: Part One
+Is Jerusalem the Capital of Israel - Should it Be?
+Part One

 New Era World News and Global Intelligence Report.
 This article could easily be entitled: Is President Trump a Dispensational Zionist or just Theologically Illiterate?